 We recognize that hiring a board-certified attorney to handle your family law matter is an expense not everyone can afford.
 Our firm includes attorneys who are highly competent but not board-certified, and the hourly rates of our attorneys vary according to their level of experience.
 But always rest assured that no matter which attorney in our firm is the lead attorney in your case, your case will always be overseen by Ms. Brodzki to ensure that our clients are always receiving the benefit of her expertise.

 Some potential clients cannot afford even a less experienced, less expensive attorney.
-They simply do not have the ability to pay thousands of dollars o any attorney.
+They simply do not have the ability to pay thousands of dollars to any attorney.
 They live paycheck to paycheck and have no savings, and the credit cards are maxed out.
 If this describes your current financial situation, don’t despair.
 You still have options, and our firm can still help you.
 In Florida, there are approved forms for all family cases.
 You can find forms for all types of family cases at https://www.flcourts.org/Resources-Services/Court-Improvement/Family-Courts/Family-Law-Forms.
-In addition, right now in Broward County, Florida, you can download fillable forms for your divorce and file them electronically by going to https://www.browardclerk.org/SelfService/default.aspx.
-At this time, Broward County only offers forms for Dissolution of Marriage, but more forms are coming to their website in the future which will help clients with other types of family cases.
-If you have downloaded the forms but are feeling overwhelmed when filling them out, you can make an appointment with one of our paralegals, who can assist you in completing the forms for a very modest fee.
-If you find yourself in a litigated matter and need some limited help with preparing for court hearings, our attorneys can meet with you to guide you and give you the legal advice that you need, without breaking the bank.
+In addition, right now in Broward County, Florida, you can download fillable forms for your divorce and file them electronically by going to https://www.browardclerk.org/SelfService/default.aspx If you have downloaded the forms but are feeling overwhelmed when filling them out, you can make an appointment with one of our paralegals, who can assist you in completing the forms for a very modest fee.